-This largesse to the CEO appears to me all the more insulting to Genworth shareholders in light of his backing no less than 17(!) extensions of the doomed China Oceanwide merger without any ticking or termination fee (note that Directors Higgins and Restrepo were both on our Board throughout the entirety of this fiasco), resulting in the waste, in my estimation, of untold millions of shareholder funds and thousands of Genworth employee man-hours.
+This largesse to the CEO is all the more insulting to Genworth shareholders in light of his irrational insistence on backing no less than 17(!) extensions of the doomed China Oceanwide merger without any ticking or termination fee (note that Directors Higgins and Restrepo were both on our Board throughout the entirety of this fiasco), resulting in the waste of untold millions of shareholder funds and thousands of Genworth employee man-hours.
 While CEO McInerney likely enjoys receiving millions in cash compensation per year courtesy of the shareholders regardless of whether the shareholders win or lose (what CEO wouldn't?), he apparently is not willing to bet on himself via our stock, as he has been dumping GNW shares in recent months at a staggering pace.
-Per his SEC Form 4 filings, he sold 150,000 shares on the open market last November 15th and jettisoned another 150,000 shares on the open market on February 22nd, in addition to selling an additional 1,005,609 shares on March 1st as part of a PSU vesting, in each case at a small fraction of Genworth's reported book value.
-Clearly something seems amiss here.
+Per his SEC Form 4 filings, he sold 150,000 shares on the open market on February 22nd, as well as an additional 1,005,609 shares on March 1st, in each case at a small fraction of Genworth's reported book value.
+Clearly something is amiss.

-In uncontested elections, the Company has a director resignation policy in place, whereby any nominee for director who receives a greater number of votes "withheld" from his or her election than votes "for" such election shall submit to the Board a letter of resignation for consideration by the Nominating and Corporate Governance Committee.
+The Company has a director resignation policy in place for uncontested elections, whereby any nominee for director in a noncontested election of directors who receives a greater number of votes "withheld" from his or her election than votes "for" such election shall submit to the Board a letter of resignation for consideration by the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee (excluding any nominee in question if a member thereof) shall evaluate such offer of resignation in light of the best interests of the Company and its shareholders and shall recommend to the Board the action to be taken with respect thereto.
 The Board shall then act promptly with respect to the letter of resignation and the Company shall publicly disclose the decision of the Board.
-Please note, though, that the Company has taken the position in its April 6, 2022 proxy statement that the 2022 election will be "contested" (as defined in Genworth's bylaws).
-Please see the "Voting and Proxy Procedures" section of this Proxy Statement for additional information on this topic.